-b) Type 18 building fire hydrant system.

-This system is not required if the Fire

-Service hose run distance from Fire Service

-vehicular access to any point on any floor

-is less than 75 m.
-However, the system is

-required if the building is four storeys or

-more in height.
+- a) Type 3 alarm system.
+A direct connection to the Fire Service is not required where a phone is available at all times for 111 calls, and - b) Type 18 building fire hydrant system, unless the Fire Service hose run distance from Fire Service vehicular access to any point on any floor is less than 75 m.